The Dark Knight currently edges The Empire Strikes Back 53–47

 Where This Matchup Sits

-For genre context, The Dark Knight sits at #10 in Drama on BingeBracket.
+For genre context, The Dark Knight is in the top quarter of Drama on BingeBracket.

 Where to Watch